UNLOCK FREE TRAINING

 This law protects the public from intentional or unintentional harm that could arise in their relationships with real estate brokers.
 The law established a three-member Georgia Real Estate Commission to regulate licensees.

-Seller’s and Buyer’s Disclosures
+Seller’s & Buyer’s Disclosures

 Some of the more common disclosures include: